Things to do in Merida Mexico

 12. Experience Pok Ta Pok: A Re-Enactment of the Mayan Ball Game

 Every Friday night at 8:00 pm on Calle 60 in front of the Plaza Grande.
 There is a game of Mayan Pok Ta Pok where the players battle it out to score a goal.
 The game is extremely physical and the players try to score by hitting the ball with their hips into the post.
-The game is accompanies by a live orchestra making it an event you must see.
+The game is accompanied by a live orchestra making it an event you must see.

 13. Explore Merida by Horse and Carriage